jedwards1230/PyTorch-Projects/EMNIST/readme.md

 TODO:
 * Add data augmentation
+* Ensure loss and accuracy are tracked properly (might've been miscalculating)
-* Increase accuracy to at least 90%
+* Increase accuracy to 90%
 * More visualizations in notebook